midtown-ai/glossary/glossary/h.md

  See also [H], [H], [Encoder-Decoder Model], [Hidden Markov Model], [Recurrent Neural Network]

+# Hindsight Experience Replay

+ In [RL], Learn from failed episodes by pretending any state reached was the goal.

+ More at:
+  * ...

+ See also [H], ...

+# Hierarchical Reinforcement Learning
+# Hierarchical RL

+ Decomposes problem into hierarchy of sub-policies over different timescales.

+ More at:
+  * ...

+ See also [H], ...

 # Hinge Loss Function

  The use of hinge loss is very common in binary classification problems where we want to separate a group of data points from those from another group.
 It also leads to a powerful machine learning algorithm called [Support Vector Machines (SVMs)] Let’s have a look at the mathematical definition of this function.